Open-Markets-Initiative/Directory/Organizations/Memx/Protocols/MemoirTop.md

-## Memoir Top: Memx Top of Book
+## Memoir Top: Memx Best Bid And Offer Data

-Sbe-encoded market data protocol providing top of book quotes for equities and options traded on Memx.
+Real-time top of book feed providing best bid and offer quotations for securities and options traded on the Members Exchange.

 ### Overview

-Memoir Top is the Memx top of book market data feed delivering real-time best bid and offer updates for equities and options instruments.
-The protocol uses Simple Binary Encoding (Sbe) to provide a lightweight, low-bandwidth alternative to the full depth Memoir Depth feed, disseminating only the current best bid price, best offer price, and associated sizes.

-The feed is designed for participants who require current best quote information without the overhead of maintaining a full order book.
-Memoir Top covers both equities and options instruments on the Memx exchange, providing efficient price discovery for routing decisions, display applications, and compliance monitoring.
+Memoir Top is a unidirectional event-based market data feed that publishes the best bid and best offer for every instrument traded on the Members Exchange.
+The protocol delivers top of book updates, instrument directory entries, trading session status, trading action notifications, and Reg SHO short sale restriction events.
+It cannot be used to submit orders.

+Messages are encoded using the Fix Trading Community Simple Binary Encoding standard and distributed over the Memx-Udp multicast channel as a sequenced fixed-width stream.
+A session identifier is issued at the start of the trading day and sequence numbers begin at 1, with an Instrument Directory spin mapping each tradable symbol to a short locate code.
+Gap fill and snapshot recovery are available over the Memx-Tcp channel for subscribers that miss packets or need to rebuild state.

 ### Transport

-Udp multicast with sequenced packets.
-Gap detection via sequence numbers with snapshot recovery for quote state synchronization.
+Udp multicast via the Memx-Udp channel for real-time delivery of sequenced Sbe messages, with session identification at start of day and per-message sequence numbers for gap detection.
+Tcp via the Memx-Tcp channel for gap fill and snapshot recovery when subscribers detect missed messages or need to resynchronize state.

 ### Key Characteristics

-- **Sbe encoded** - Fixed-position, fixed-length fields for zero-copy parsing
-- **Top of book** - Best bid and offer with associated sizes
+- **Top of book** - Best bid and best offer quotations for every Memx-listed instrument
-- **Equities and options** - Covers both asset classes on Memx
-- **Low bandwidth** - Compact messages compared to full depth feeds
-- **Multicast delivery** - Udp multicast for efficient one-to-many distribution
+- **Sbe encoded** - Fix Simple Binary Encoding for fixed-width low-latency parsing
-- **Sequence numbered** - Packets carry sequence numbers for gap detection
+- **Udp multicast delivery** - Real-time publication over the Memx-Udp channel with sequence numbers
+- **Tcp recovery** - Gap fill and snapshot recovery over the Memx-Tcp channel
+- **Unidirectional** - Market data only, cannot be used to enter orders
+- **Instrument directory** - Symbol to locate code mapping published at start of session
+- **Trading actions** - Per-instrument trading status notifications
+- **Reg SHO** - Short sale restriction status updates for listed securities